Introduction

 After-Landing Roll:

-- Poor directional control after touchdown
+- Failing to maintain directional control

 Risk Examples for Airport Operations